1:24 PM 16 Sep 2008 [ View original ]

 care industry," said Thomas 0.
 Barnett, Assistant Attorney General in charge of the Department's

-Antitrust Division.
-"Competition in this important industry benefits consumers by offering lower prices
+Antitrust Division.petition in this important industry benefits consumers by offering lower prices

 and better quality services."